Trevor Forster, Managing Director of Titan Enterprises, shares his experience of new product development

 For instance, we could very easily make a very low-cost ultrasonic meter accurate to 5% with a ten or twenty to one flow range.
 But it would have low repeatability and a very poor temperature coefficient and no flexibility in its usefulness.
 Consequently, it would be only a little better than a full/empty pipe indicator.

-Our design philosophy at Titan is we prefer to put development time into new products that will remain accurate and reliable.
+Our design philosophy at Titan is to put development time into new products that will remain accurate and reliable.
 However, design criteria for OEM flowmeter developments are completely different.
 Here we have a design specification to achieve and the customer has the devices manufactured by us in their name and their logo on the box.

 Is the Keeping It Simple design philosophy always the best?